 For updates about vaccine availability and administration, visit the Vaccine Information page.
 Are you experiencing potential COVID-19 symptoms?
 The CDC offers resources and guidance for what to do if you're sick.

-The City of Garland Health Department (GHD) posts case count updates each Monday.
+The City of Garland Health Department (GHD) posts case count updates each Monday and Thursday.

 *percentage of total cases